National Infertility Awareness Week is also known as #NIAW. Pink and blue awareness pins are used to raise awareness about infertility.

 - Other health problems, and respective treatments: one major example of this is cancer and the resulting impairment of sperm production from chemotherapy or radiation.

 - First and foremost, there is the issue of age.
-I think most of us are all aware that as women age, especially after a woman hits her mid 30’s, fertility swiftly declines.
+As women age, especially after a woman hits her mid 30’s, fertility swiftly declines.
 But, there is also a lot of evidence to suggest that men may also become less fertile after 40.
-Risk for the baby’s health also increases as the age of the parents’ increases.
-That is not to say it means the baby will definitely have health issues.
-It just means that certain issues become more likely, statistically.

 - Being overweight and sedentary, or not active, can contribute to infertility in both men and women.